Wilmer Font: San Diego Padres

 On January 5, 2023, Font signed a minor league contract with the San Diego Padres.
 Font did not make an appearance for the Padres organization and elected free agency following the season on November 6.

 Diablos Rojos del México

 On December 21, 2023, Font signed with the Diablos Rojos del México of the Mexican League.
 He was released on June 24, 2024, without appearing in a game.
 However, Font was re-signed on July 31 and subsequently placed on the reserve list, where he spent the rest of the season and did not appear in a game.

+Font made 13 appearances (12 starts) for the Diablos during the 2025 season, registering a 4–1 record and 6.65 ERA with 46 strikeouts across 44 2/3 innings pitched.
+With the team, he won his second consecutive Serie del Rey.

+On February 6, 2026, Font was released by the Diablos.

+Saraperos de Saltillo

+On April 20, 2026, Font signed with the Saraperos de Saltillo of the Mexican League.
+In 19 starts he threw 88 innings going 8-4 with a 4.91 ERA and 100 strikeouts.

+TSG Hawks

+On August 23, 2026, Font signed with the TSG Hawks of the Chinese Professional Baseball League.